Florentine Ghetto: Contributions to Jewish development

 The Florentine Ghetto was more than just a relocation of a group of people from one Medici empire to another.
-The presence of the Ghetto had a significant impact on the economic and political state of not only the Jews of the time but the Jews to come.
-Literary scholar Stefanie B. Siegmund described the impact of the Ghetto as "an event which both symbolically and quite literally shiften and redefined the boundaries between Jews and Christians".
+The presence of the Ghetto had a significant impact on the economic and political state of not only the Jews of the time but also the Jews to come.
+Literary scholar Stefanie B. Siegmund described the impact of the Ghetto as "an event which both symbolically and quite literally shifted and redefined the boundaries between Jews and Christians".
 When the Jews became emancipated in Italy, they witnessed all of their previous traditions, including the restrictions that came with them, disappear completely as they were replaced with more modernized traditions that better reflected the Jews' shift in their roles in society.
-After its abolition, the ghetto system became remembered as a lifestyle which was methodical and conventional in every aspect of life: economically, socially, religiously and legally.
+After its abolition, the ghetto system became remembered as a lifestyle that was methodical and conventional in every aspect of life: economically, socially, religiously, and legally.
 "The birth of the ghetto as a place of enforced habitation, one of the aberrations of the modern era, paradoxically was also a catalyst for the development of Jewish ceremonial art in Italy".